 Recently in Laos I had coffee down to two days a week.
 On the other days I would drink a pot (plus full hot water refill) of either black, green or white tea.

 Like China, Sir Lanka, India and Nepal, Laos grows phenomenal tea in its magical mountains.

 Tea days felt smoother than coffee days.
 There were no droopy eyes from a caffeine crash.

 Coffee has more caffeine than tea, while two pots of tea still pack plenty of caffeine.
 Drinking tea felt perfect all day, with zero fatigue and without coffee’s caffeine spikes.

 The first morning after arriving in Hanoi from Laos, I was talking to a local barista, who excitedly had me drinking exotic weasel coffee.

 As I saw coffee shops at almost every step, my admiration for this ubiquitous drink didn’t need a boost to rekindle itself.
 I was spontaneously excited about this Vietnamese cultural newness.
 I’d never seen so many coffee shops in one area.

 By looking at the grinder to the left of the weasel beans, we can deduce that coffee culture is not new here.
-This is easily assumed after walking around in Hanoi’s Old Quarter anyway.
+This is easily assumed after walking around Hanoi’s Old Quarter, too.

 Coffee and tea vibes have been booming there for years.